Sidewalk fixtures and amenities

 Automated public toilets

-The City has installed eight automated public toilets in the downtown area.
+The City has installed automated public toilets in the downtown area.
 They are automatically cleaned and sanitized after each use, and are available to the public 24 hours a day for free.